 Have you been arrested and charged with the crime of Deadly Conduct in Tarrant County, Texas?
 If so, your number one priority should be to retain an experienced and aggressive criminal defense attorney with a proven record of resolving deadly conduct charges favorably for their clients.

-A deadly conduct conviction in the state of Texas has the ability to stymie your career, restrict your rights, and impede your liberty.
+What can the consequences be of a deadly conduct conviction in Texas?
+A deadly conduct conviction in the state of Texas has the ability to stymie your career, restrict your future legal rights, and impede your liberty.
 If you were arrested for deadly conduct in Fort Worth, you need to contact an experienced deadly conduct defense attorney as soon as possible.
-While the prosecutor builds a case against you, your defense lawyer can work to undermine the evidence and present a cogent defense.
+While the prosecutor builds a case against you, your criminal defense lawyer can work to undermine the evidence and present a cogent defense.

 The goal of representation should be to provide you with competent, comprehensive, and zealous advocacy both inside and outside of the courtroom.
-I always seek to fully explain charges, diligently negotiate plea deals and diversion offers with the prosecutors, independently investigate allegations, fight for my clients’ constitutional rights by scrutinizing each case for 4th, 5th, and 6th Amendment violations, craft strong defense strategies and theories, and always zealously pursue my clients’ best interests.
+Our team of criminal defense attorneys always seek to fully explain charges, diligently negotiate plea options and diversion offers with the prosecutors, independently investigate allegations, fight for our clients’ constitutional rights by scrutinizing each case for 4th, 5th, and 6th Amendment violations, craft strong defense strategies and theories, and always zealously pursue our clients’ best interests.
 To schedule a free consultation with the Fulgham Law Firm, call today at (817) 886-3078 to discuss your Tarrant County deadly conduct case.

 Definition of Deadly Conduct